yeremee/PowerShell-Docs/dsc/overview.md

 # Windows PowerShell Desired State Configuration Overview

-> Applies To: Windows PowerShell 4.0, Windows PowerShell 5.0
+> Applies To: this is a bad PR Windows PowerShell 4.0, Windows PowerShell 5.0

 DSC is a management platform in PowerShell that enables you to manage your IT and development infrastructure with configuration as code.